mmeendez8/mmeendez8.github.io/_projects/2021_cache_docker.md

 ### 4. Building and pushing Docker images on Github Actions

-What we want to do, is to automatize the build and push steps.
-There is a lot of ways for solving this problem, the simplest one would consist on adding a Docker build and push step to our pipeline, so image is always built with latest changes and ready to use!
-Nevertheless... this would be even worst than coming back to our starting point.
-We would be building our Docker image, pushing it to the Github registry and then running it for our testing and lint steps and this is clearly slower than installing Conda dependecies each time.
+What we want to do is automate the build and insert steps.
+There are many ways to solve this problem, the simplest would be to add a Docker build and push step to our pipeline so that the image is always compiled with the latest changes and ready to go.
+However ... this would be even worse than going back to where we started.
+We'd be building our Docker image, pushing it to the Github registry, and then running it for our test and lint steps, and this is clearly slower than installing Conda dependencies every time.

 There is (as usually) a better way.
 I found this wonderful [evilmartians post](https://evilmartians.com/chronicles/build-images-on-github-actions-with-docker-layer-caching) that explains why you should use Docker Layer Caching (DLC).
 If you are unfamiliar with DLC, I recommend that you stop here now and read that post in its entirety.
 The DLC will save the image layers created within your jobs, so we can reuse those layers when the docker build step is executed, reducing its duration.
 In other words, we're going to take advantage of the Github cache to store Docker layers, so those layers are there ready to use for us next time the action is triggered.